Top 6 TED Talks About Computer Science

 Accessibility Ignites Innovation

 The energy required to bring new innovations into the world often comes from powerful personal experiences.
 IBM Fellow Chieko Asakawa went blind during an accident at 14 years old.
-Her computer science TED Talk from 2015 explains how she used this new challenge as motivation during her career.
+Her computer science TED Talk explains how she used this new challenge as motivation during her career.

 Asakawa noted that her early experiences without sight relied on transcribed Braille textbooks.
 By the mid-1980s, she began work on a digital dictionary, editor, and library for Braille texts.
 The tech boom of the 1990s included the Home Page Reader she designed for IBM.